JGMink/Simulated-and-Hybrid-Annealing/README.md

 - **Matrix size**: (N×M)² ≈ O(N²M²)
 - **Sparsity**: Typically 30-50% non-zero entries
 - **Scalability**: Tractable for N ≤ 20-30 with modern solvers
+- **Dimensional flexibility**: Since the graph uses an adjacency matrix to represent locations, the structure works for any dimensionality

 ---